 What is Azure?

-Google Cloud vs AWS vs Azure: Head to Head Comparison
+Google Cloud vs AWS vs Azure: A Head-to-Head Comparison

 Following are the significant differences between AWS, Google Cloud Platform, and Microsoft Azure platforms: